-Soft tissue ridge augmentations are performed to enhance the cleanability and aesthetics of a deficient site prior to its final restoration.
-During this surgical procedure, an incision is made to expose the bony ridge.
-A soft tissue graft is then obtained either from a suitable site in your mouth and/or a soft tissue substitute and inserted into the area.
-The gum tissue is readapted over the soft tissue graft and sutured into place.
+During this surgical procedure, an incision is made, and the gums are lifted.
+A soft tissue graft is harvested—either from a suitable site in your mouth and/or a soft tissue substitute—and then inserted into the area.
+The gum tissue is replaced over the soft tissue graft and sutured into place.